HenzaT/JLPTrainer/README.md

 `cd JLPTrainer`
 `npm install`

 As always with my projects, I started with a sketch of what I wanted the app to look like, and labelled components and some basic functionality.
-As components are absolutely vital in React, the sketch will help with the intial build.
+As components are absolutely vital in React, the sketch will help with the intial build (apologies for the rushed and messy kanji)

 <img src="https://github.com/user-attachments/assets/30625f37-55e3-4c9e-ac17-1281181c2ce2" width=40% height=40%>